Policy statement

 Principles for decision making

-Where there is to be an adult safeguarding enquiry, and the matter cuts across more than one Adult Social Care team in Surry, the teams involved should provide mutual support, and work together to provide the best response for the person.
+Where there is to be an adult safeguarding enquiry, and the matter cuts across more than 1 Adult Social Care team in Surry, the teams involved should provide mutual support, and work together to provide the best response for the person.
 It is useful for Locality Teams and Specialist Teams to be aware of patterns of abuse or neglect within the communities in their area, or with service providers in their area or who work with their client group.

 In deciding who will do what in the enquiry, including who will hold the SAD, SAM and LEO roles, the factors and considerations in Table 1 below should inform the decision making.